Kinaxis: Recent history

 In 2000, it led a venture round that raised $33 million.
 In 2005, it renamed itself Kinaxis, and started focusing on selling software by subscription, as opposed to collecting a one-time fee.
 In June 2014, it held an IPO on the Toronto Stock Exchange, raising a total of $100 million.
 Since then, its market capitalization has increased to $1.7 billion, as of August 2017.
 In 2022 they acquired MPO, a multi party orchestration platform connecting Supply Chain actors.

 In December 2024, Kinaxis Inc. has rejected calls from activist investors to pursue a sale, emphasizing its commitment to creating long-term shareholder value.
 Daventry Group LP, holding a 1.3% stake in the company, issued a letter urging the board to explore a sale, while Irenic Capital Management LP echoed this sentiment in a separate statement.
 In response, Kinaxis hired Goldman Sachs for strategic advice and reaffirmed its focus on its current business plan.
+On January 8, 2026, Kinaxis announced Razat Gaurav as its new CEO.

+In June 2026, ScottsMiracle-Gro expanded its partnership with Kinaxis, moving all supply chain planning onto the Kinaxis Maestro platform.
+The expansion followed a three-year supply chain overhaul in which ScottsMiracle-Gro reduced its inventory from $1.3 billion to $627 million and cut its distribution centre network from 18 to five facilities, achieving $75 million in cost savings in fiscal 2025.